cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 // THIS MUST BE DIFFERENT.
 IN THE SENSE THAT IT SHOULD GENERATE A NEW ACCOUNT GIVEN AUTHENTICATED STUFF PASSED BE THE CONTROLLER CHAIN

-`RegisterInterchainAccount` is called on the `OnChanOpenTry` step during the channel creation handshake.
+`RegisterInterchainAccount` is called on the `OnReceive` callback when a InterchainAccountPacket with msg `RegisterInterchainAccount` is relayed to the host chain.

+// Complete This.
+Then Write Send Tx then Write callbacks for full flow.

 ```typescript
 function RegisterInterchainAccount(counterpartyPortId: Identifier, connectionID: Identifier) returns (nil) {